**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options. This material is n

 **Employer Health Insurance Considerations**

-Large Employer Coverage (20+ employees)
+**Large Employer Coverage (20+ Employees)**

-Small Employer Coverage (less than 20 employees)
+**Small Employer Coverage (Fewer Than 20 Employees)**

-Health Savings Accounts (HSAs)
+**Health Savings Accounts (HSAs) and Medicare: A Critical Interaction**

 **Retiree Health Benefits**